clcastro87/morpheus/README.md

 ### Constructor ([options])

-Returns morpheus object.
+Returns restier object.

 #### Options

-`morpheus()` accepts these properties in the options object.
+`restier()` accepts these properties in the options object.

 ##### poweredBy